ipopescu/docs/source/docs/casper/operators/setup/casper-sidecar.md

 ## The Admin Server

-If enabled, the Sidecar's administrative API can be accessed with the following command.
-The `PORT` is usually `18887`, but it depends on how the Sidecar was configured.
+If enabled, the Sidecar's administrative API can be accessed using the following command.
+The `PORT` is usually `18887`, depending on how the Sidecar was configured.

 ```bash
 http://localhost:PORT/metrics/